kgar/ts-markdown/README.md

 > Obsidian allows you to create content quickly and easily, while rendering a view of your content that is satisfying to behold.
 ```

-On GitHub, the callout markdown looks like this:

-> [!tip] Welcome, Friends
+How the callout is rendered in Obsidian:

+![](https://github.com/kgar/data-driven-markdown/blob/main/images/obsidian-callout-example.jpg)

+> **Note**: We reused existing renderers! :exploding_head:
 >
-> ## Content Creation
+> In the above example, we were able to use the existing blockquote markdown renderer and add some extra functionality to it.
 >
-> Obsidian allows you to create content quickly and easily, while rendering a view of your content that is satisfying to behold.

-However, in Obsidian, the vibe is different:

-![](https://github.com/kgar/data-driven-markdown/blob/main/images/obsidian-callout-example.jpg)

-> **Note**: In the above example, we were able to use the existing blockquote markdown renderer and add some extra functionality to it.
-Then, we gave it a new name and its own uniquely identifying property ("callout")
+> We gave it a new name and its own uniquely identifying property ("callout"), so it didn't override the existing blockquote renderer, so we're able to use both.

 ## Why This Project?